WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_MissionX.md

 ---

-# Mission  Integrating the Bot with Flow for Voice Calls
+# Mission  Integrating the AI Agent with Flow for Voice Calls

 ## Mission overview
 Your mission is to:

 Integrate the AI Agent with the Voice Flow.

-### Task 1. ...
+### Task 1.
+Build WxCC voice flow with AI Agent.

 1. In Control Hub navigate to **Flows**, click on **Manage Flows** dropdown list and select **Create Flows**